alec-borman/TenutoNotationLanguage/README.md

 ### 🤖 AI-Assisted Composition

 For AI developers and prompt engineers, Tenuto is the missing native language for music generation.
-It provides a token-efficient, LL(1) parseable grammar that allows models to generate, analyze, and iteratively edit multi-track music deterministically.
+It provides a token-efficient, LL(1) parseable grammar that allows models to generate, analyze, iteratively edit, and invoke external audio-generation plugins for multi-track music deterministically.

 ### 🎛️ Electronic Producers & Beatmakers